No Ordinary Doughnut

 Kamal’s personal vision, education, and drive are the basis for his business acumen—a foundation he began formulating at school.
 “I got so much out of my time at the CIA.
 You’re surrounded by like-minded people all who have a passion for food.
 You learn so much technique that you leave with a well-rounded education and a strong set of skills,” Kamal says.
 “The training and the background I received at the CIA gave me the tools to become a great chef.
 The lessons I learned—especially about using the best possible products and plate presentation—I still use every day.
 My customers always mention how beautiful the donuts look.
 Pastries are not just about baking, they also represent culinary art.”

-Kamal’s first cookbook, Homemade Doughnuts published by Quarry Books, will be released on February 1, 2014.
+Kamal’s first cookbook, Homemade Doughnuts: Techniques and Recipes for Making Sublime Doughnuts in Your Home Kitchen published by Quarry Books, was released on February 1, 2014.
 The company motto, “Eat One That’s Worth It,” resonates with his customers.
 Let’s face it; if you’re going to splurge on a doughnut, it should be delicious and sublime.